How Long Does Grated Cheese Last?

 One thing is to love grated cheese; another is for it to last, which is determined by how well you can preserve it.
 If you are a cheese lover, you will find that grated cheese is often used in recipes for many dishes, but having it last remains a challenge.
 So how long does grated cheese last?

 Grated cheese can last up to 4 weeks if stored in the fridge and up to 6 months if stored in the freezer unopened.
-If it is open but not inside the fridge, it could last about four hours.
+It could last about four hours if it is open but not inside the fridge.
 However, grated cheese gets bad faster when kept near foods with a strong smell, like fish or garlic.

 How Do You Keep Grated Cheese Fresh Longer?

-Grated cheese can also stay fresh longer if you keep it in a plastic bag or the package.
+Grated cheese can stay fresh longer if you keep it in a plastic bag or a package.
 Just ensure no air is in it, and it is sealed tight.
-However, if you will not freeze it, try to get cheese you would use quickly.
+However, if you do not freeze it, try to get cheese you would use quickly.

 Should Grated Cheese Be Refrigerated?

 Yes.
-Grated cheese will become hard and dry without refrigeration, causing it to lose its flavor and can only last for about a week.
-The best cheeses to freeze when grated are your everyday blocks like cheddar, Monterey Jack, and part-skim mozzarella, favorites for mac and cheese.
+Grated cheese will become hard and dry without refrigeration, causing it to lose its flavour and can only last for about a week.
+The best cheeses to freeze when grated are your every day blocks like cheddar, Monterey Jack, and part-skim mozzarella, favourites for mac and cheese.

 Parmigiano Reggiano, for example, which is also known as Parmesan, is a hard, dry cheese that you can grate into pieces.
 You may not need to refrigerate this cheese because of how dry it is, but doing so wouldn’t be harmful and could even help it last longer.